CIERA-Northwestern/REACHpy/README.md

 # IDEASpy

-A beginner Python course tailored to those intereseting in scientific computing and data science.
-The course is presented in the form of Jupyter notebooks.
-Each module introduces a new larger topic in python, as well as at least one challenge set at the completion of training modules.
+A beginner Python course tailored to those intereseted in scientific computing and data science.
+The course is presented in the form of Jupyter notebooks and assumes no prior knowledge of Python.
+Each module introduces a new larger topic in Python, as well as at least one challenge set at the completion of module sections.

-The modules cover the following basic topics:
+The modules cover the following topics:

 1. Introduction to Python
 	1. Getting start with Python